albud187/Web_App_Safety_Zone/README.md

 ## Installation

-1 - clone the repo
+1 - Clone the repo

-2 - navigate to the project_safety_zone folder on command prompt and install required packages.
+2 - Navigate to the project_safety_zone folder on command prompt and install required packages.
 You may need to use the full path of requirements.txt

 ```
 pip install -r requirements.txt

 ```

-3 - create your own "admin_codes.txt" file.
+3 - Create your own "admin_codes.txt" file.
 This should be in the project_safety_zone directory and is in the same directory as "admin_codes_blank.txt".
 Alternatively, you can rename "admin_codes_blank.txt" to just "admin_codes.txt" and enter your own information there.
 You will need your own gmail account.
 You will also need to setup an application password for it.
 Furthermore, you will also need to set which email recieves the notifications.
 ```
 EMAIL_HOST:smtp.gmail.com